-The Sydney Harbour Marriott recorded lower occupancy of 39.05% for the year under review compared to 58.49% last year.
-Occupancy levels were impacted by the restrictions in place for parts of the financial year to curb the spread of COVID-19.
-Sustained recovery is expected with the relaxation of travel restrictions.
+The Sydney Harbour Marriott achieved a significant increase in occupancy, reaching 74.46% during the financial year under review, compared to 39.05% last year.
+This boost can be attributed to the strong domestic leisure market, which was keen to travel and had accumulated savings from the COVID lockdowns.
 The Sydney Harbour Marriott is a 5-star, 595-room hotel set in the heart of Circular Quay, overlooking iconic landmarks including Harbour Bridge and the Sydney Opera House.

-The 186-room Melbourne Marriott recorded a higher occupancy of 37.14% in the current financial year as compared to 14.25% recorded last year, as a result of the removal of COVID-19 restrictions and strong domestic leisure demand in the second half of the financial year under review.
+Similarly, the Melbourne Marriott, featuring 189 rooms, witnessed higher occupancy of 71.40% for the current financial year compared to 37.14% recorded last year, resulting mainly from robust domestic leisure demand.
+During the year, the Executive Lounge was relocated from the 9th floor to the ground floor, with this reconfiguration increasing the room inventory to 189 from 186 questrooms previously.
 The Melbourne Marriott is located close to the city's theatre precinct and is within minutes of the Bourke and Collins street shopping districts, Chinatown, the Melbourne Museum and the Royal Exhibition Building.

-The Brisbane Marriott, which consists of 263 rooms and 4 suites, registered lower occupancy of 59.09% during the 2022 financial year as compared to 68.96% recorded in the previous year.
-Occupancy levels were impacted mainly by pandemic restrictions as well as the winding down of the state government's quarantine program in early 2022 in which the hotel had participated, whereby the hotel was contracted exclusively to the state government for longer staying quarantine guests.
-The Brisbane Marriott is located between Brisbane's central business district and the Fortitude Valley hub, close to shopping, riverside dining along the Brisbane River and the city's corporate and cultural locales.
+In the 2023 financial year, the Brisbane Marriott, consisting of 267 rooms, registered higher occupancy of 72.80% as compared to 59.09% recorded in the previous year, primarily fueled by the solid domestic leisure market.
+The Brisbane Marriott is located between Brisbane's central business district and the Fortitude Valley hub, close to shopping, riverside dining along the Brisbane River, and the city's corporate and cultural locales.

-Please refer to the Review of the Property Market in this Annual Report for further information on the markets and property sectors
+Please refer to the Review of the Property Market in this Annual Report for further information on the markets and property sectors in which YTL REIT invests.